JuliaData/DataFrames.jl/docs/src/man/querying_frameworks.md

 ```@example 1
 using DataTables, Query

-df = DataTable(name=["John", "Sally", "Roger"], age=[54., 34., 79.], children=[0, 2, 4])
+dt = DataTable(name=["John", "Sally", "Roger"], age=[54., 34., 79.], children=[0, 2, 4])

-q1 = @from i in df begin
+q1 = @from i in dt begin
      @where i.age > 40
      @select {number_of_children=i.children, i.name}
      @collect DataTable
 end
 ```

 The query starts with the `@from` macro.
 The first argument `i` is the name of the range variable that will be used to refer to an individual row in later query commands.
-The next argument `df` is the data source that one wants to query.
+The next argument `dt` is the data source that one wants to query.
 The `@where` command in this query will filter the source data by applying the filter condition `i.age > 40`.
 This filters out any rows in which the `age` column is not larger than 40.
 The `@select` command then projects the columns of the source data onto a new column structure.
 The example here applies three specific modifications: 1) it only keeps a subset of the columns in the source `DataTable`, i.e. the `age` column will not be part of the transformed data; 2) it changes the order of the two columns that are selected; and 3) it renames one of the columns that is selected from `children` to `number_of_children`.
 The example query uses the `{}` syntax to achieve this.
 A `{}` in a Query.jl expression instantiates a new [NamedTuple](https://github.com/blackrock/NamedTuples.jl), i.e. it is a shortcut for writing `@NT(number_of_children=>i.children, name=>i.name)`.
 The `@collect` statement determines the data structure that the query returns.
 In this example the results are returned as a `DataTable`.

 A query without a `@collect` statement returns a standard julia iterator that can be used with any normal julia language construct that can deal with iterators.
 The following code returns a julia iterator for the query results:

 ```@example 1
-q2 = @from i in df begin
+q2 = @from i in dt begin
      @where i.age > 40
      @select {number_of_children=i.children, i.name}
 end